chenghui03/Calib_RT/README.md

+# Version

+This document is for version 0.1.0 of calib_rt.

 # Calib-RT
 Calib-RT is an open-source Python software package designed for RT (retention time) calibration.
 This package provides a flexible and robust solution for achieving accurate RT calibration across various data scales while handling a certain level of noise interference.